 State Farm and Nationwide, for example, could have different approaches to personal injury cases.
 At Nationwide, a verdict that exceeds the policy limits by a $1 is a federal case.
 Alarms go off, file audits are conducted, and the world gets turned upside down.
 At State Farm, they call a day like this Tuesday.
 It is just an ordinary thing that happens.
 This is a critical thing that you need to know when you are going into settlement negotiations.

 Where to Find Detailed Analysis of the Insurance Company You are Facing

 Below, I have analyzed the insurance companies/adjusting companies we deal with in 97% of the motor vehicle accident cases we handle.
 You can find it here.
 Jump on the first link at the top and locate the insurance company you are dealing with on your claim or just look for the box that lists the major insurers at the top of the page.

 Did I hold back some thoughts in analyzing these companies?
-At times, I do a little.
-But I do think they provide some insight into how these companies operate and think, and may be useful to you in crafting strategies for settlement and at trial.
+I do a little.
+But I think they provide some insight into how these companies operate and think, and may be useful to you in crafting strategies for settlement and at trial.